 Honing Transferable Skills to Stay Agile

-SITizens share how their education had prepared them for their careers.
+SITizens share how their education prepared them for their careers.

 Graduates from SIT continue to be in demand, with high overall employment and starting salaries.
-The 2020 Joint Autonomous University Graduate Employment Survey (JAUGES) findings revealed that 95.0% of SIT graduates who completed their studies between October 2019 and September 2020 have been employed.
-Hear from these SITizens on how their education had prepared them to be where they are in their careers now.
+The 2020 Joint Autonomous University Graduate Employment Survey (JAUGES) revealed that 95.0% of SIT graduates who completed their studies between October 2019 and September 2020 are employed.
+These SITizens share how their education prepared them to be where they are in their careers.

 Lim Chu Xuan, Bachelor of Engineering in Information and Communications Technology (Software Engineering), SIT, Class of 2020

 My IWSP at sales and marketing consulting start-up VK Transformation exposed me to skills that are transferrable to my current job.
-I performed tasks such as research, dashboard-building and data analysis, worked on multiple projects and dealt with various stakeholders.
+I performed tasks such as research, dashboard-building, and data analysis.
+I also worked on multiple projects and dealt with various stakeholders.
 This further strengthened my communication and time management skills.
-The experience also sparked my interest in data analysis, which I then continued to explore through self-learning.
+The experience also sparked my interest in data analysis, which I continued to explore through self-study.

 At SIT, I also had opportunities to cultivate problem-solving and logical thinking skills through hands-on practice and projects in various areas, including database management and coding.
 These crucial skills come in handy when I need to manage technical projects at work.”